tbenthompson/cutde/README.md

 # Python + CUDA TDEs from Nikkhoo and Walter 2015

 CUDA and OpenCL-enabled fullspace triangle dislocation elements.
 Benchmarked at 130 million TDEs per second.
+Based on the [original MATLAB code from Nikhoo and Walter 2015.](https://volcanodeformation.com/software).

 See below for usage and installation instructions.